Waitematā DHB Urology Services

 Average waiting time to be seen in clinic following acceptance of referral letter, is not currently available.

 Priority 1 - These are acute cases and are not usually seen at Waitematā DHB but at Auckland DHB.
 There is no waiting time as patients are admitted or assessed immediately at Auckland City Hospital.
 We do see testicular cancer cases and the waiting time is about 5 days.

 Priority 2 - We endeavour to see all P2 referrals within 31 days although some individuals are currently waiting up to 62 days to be seen.

-Priority 3 - Patients whose referrals have been graded as P3 will wait up to six to twelve months for their FSA appointment.
+Priority 3 - Patients whose referrals meet criteria to be graded as P3 will have their referral declined at this time.
+This is being reviewed on a monthly basis.
+When the service goes back to accepting P3 referrals we would anticipate individuals would wait wait up to six months for their FSA appointment.

 Common Conditions / Procedures / Treatments